Asynchronous Task Execution with QgsTask

 • Chunked Processing: Split massive datasets into manageable batches.
 Submit multiple QgsTask instances with different feature ranges to maximize thread pool utilization.

-• Task Dependencies: Use QgsTaskManager to chain tasks.
-A dependent task will only start once its prerequisite completes successfully.
+• Task Dependencies: Use QgsTask.addSubTask() to chain tasks.
+A sub-task will only start once its parent completes, allowing you to build dependency graphs without manual synchronization.

 When dealing with raster calculations, network requests, or database-heavy queries, background execution becomes non-negotiable.
 For a deeper dive into optimizing computational pipelines, see Running heavy geoprocessing in background without freezing UI, which covers memory profiling, chunking strategies, and fallback mechanisms for legacy systems.